nathanbrophy/Portfolio-PoC-Demo/README.md

       1. 2 private
       2. 2 public
    4. Security IAM groups and bindings allowing resource connectivity
+   5. TLS certificates for the cluster connection
+   6. Cloudwatch log groups
 2. An operator controller image that is built and pushed to a docker repository with anonymous pull
    1. Can be skipped if `deploy.no_build` is set to a truthy value in the config file
 3. An operator controller image is deployed to the running environment